vwood/vwood.github.com/_posts/2012-8-28-emacs-images-in-buffer.md

                  (refresh-iimages))))
 ~~~

-The call to `clear-image-cache' is to prevent the images being cached.
+The call to `clear-image-cache` is to prevent the images being cached.
 I've been unable to find a way of just flushing the images used within a specific buffer.
+Calling `iimage-mode` with nil then t, disables then enables the minor-mode, causing it to refind all images within the buffer.

 So let's try it with some python, creating a simple image with PIL:
 ~~~